TheBozzz34/encrypted-fsk/README.md

 It was written with the intent of sending secure, encrypted messages over a radio transceiver plugged into a computer.

+You can listen to what messages sound like [here](https://files.catbox.moe/ehe37g.wav).
+This is the message "Hello World!" encrypted with the password "test" and default modulation settings.

 ---

 ## 📁 Project Structure